Skip to main content

 Business information used for invoices and tax documents — company name, tax ID, representative, and address.

-Marketing → Product Term Mapping
+Marketing to Product Term Mapping

 Some terms used on the LexQ website differ from the console and API terminology.